Dąbrowa Tarnowska: History

 Dąbrowa Tarnowska was first mentioned as a parish village in 1326.
 At that time, it already was a large village, which belonged to the noble Ligeza family, and had a mill, fish farm, 60 agricultural farms and a folwark.
 In 1614, a new parish church was built by Mikolaj Ligeza who in the 1630s also built a defensive palace (palazzo in fortezza), protected by the Bagienica river.
 The palace was square shaped, with a rampart and four bastions.
-In 1683-1693, Michal Lubomirski built a new, Baroque palace, and as a result, the old palace ceased to be a family residence, and was turned into a brewery.
-In the Kingdom of Poland and the Polish–Lithuanian Commonwealth, Dąbrowa belonged to the Sandomierz Voivodeship.
+In 1683-1693, Michał Lubomirski built a new, Baroque palace, and as a result, the old palace ceased to be a family residence, and was turned into a brewery.
+In the Kingdom of Poland and the Polish–Lithuanian Commonwealth, Dąbrowa belonged to the Sandomierz Voivodeship of the Lesser Poland Province.

 Dąbrowa Tarnowska was granted town charter probably in 1693, and the town was developed east of the Lubomirski palace.
-In 1771, a new, large church was built, and following the first partition of Poland (see Partitions of Poland), the town became part of Austrian Galicia, where it remained from 1772 until 1918.
+In 1771, a new, large church was built.
+Following the First Partition of Poland in 1772, the town became part of Austrian Galicia, where it remained until 1918.
 In 1846, the Lubomirski palace burned in a fire, after which it was never rebuilt.

-A post-office named DOMBROWA was opened in 1858.
-The town was part of the Austria side after the compromise of 1867, head of the DABROWA district, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land).
+A post-office named Dombrowa was opened in 1858.
+The town was part of the Austria side after the compromise of 1867, head of the Dabrowa district, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land).
+In 1918, Poland regained independence and control of the town.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.

 In 1948-1965, a church was built in the location of the palace, all that remains of the complex is its main gate.
 In 1906, the rail line from Tarnów to Szczucin was opened, and in the Second Polish Republic, Dąbrowa was part of the Kraków Voivodeship.

+From 1975 to 1998, it was administratively part of the Tarnów Voivodeship.